-Campus Coordinator: Dr. K. Sorenson
+Campus Coordinator: Dr. K. Sorenson Phone: (931) 221-6246

 An international education cooperative program has been established between University of Orleans of France and Austin Peay State University.
-The cooperation between the two universities encourages in student exchange program, faculty exchange program, and other program which includes: a) The exchange of publications, documents, research results, and other form of academic collaboration; and b) The summer study abroad program.
+The cooperation between the two universities encourages in student exchange program, faculty exchange program, and other program which includes The exchange of publications, documents, research results, and other form of academic collaboration; and b) The summer study abroad program.